Invest in commodities and commodity funds

-Invest in silver via our daily-traded fund with the epithet “Europe's riskiest fund ー with high volatility comes great potential for returns,” which includes 25-30 focused silver mining companies.
-In accordance with the fund's overall strategy, at least 90 % is invested in transferable securities and fund units whose performance is affected by the market development for silver and gold.
+Invest in silver via our daily-traded fund with the tagline “Europe's riskiest fund ー with high volatility comes great potential for returns," which includes 25-30 focused silver mining companies.
+By the fund's overall strategy, at least 90% is invested in transferable securities and fund units whose performance is affected by the market development for silver and gold.

 Silver is the world's second most used commodity (after oil) regarding the number of use cases.
 The metal is in high demand because of its properties, making it indispensable in the industry and our transition to a greener world.

-Invest in gold via our exchange-traded fund AuAg ESG Gold Mining ETF, which offers exposure to an equally weighted group of 25 ESG-screened companies active in the gold mining industry.
-The ETF tracks the Solactive AuAg ESG Gold Mining Index, focusing on companies with low ESG risk.
+Invest in gold via our fund AuAg Gold Mining, which offers exposure to an equally weighted group of 25 ESG-screened companies active in the gold mining industry.
+The fund tracks the Solactive AuAg ESG Gold Mining Index, focusing on companies with low ESG risk score.

-Investing in gold mining companies gives a leverage effect against the gold price and, thus, a greater upside in a booming market.
+Investing in gold mining companies gives a leverage effect against the gold price and, thus, a more significant upside in a bull market.
 Gold is used, among other things, by many countries' central banks to secure and stabilize their respective currencies.
-Gold is also an important component of a well-diversified investment portfolio and is used in almost all hi-tech (for example, computers and mobile phones) and to make jewelry.
+Gold is also an essential component of a well-diversified investment portfolio and is used in almost all hi-tech (for example, computers and mobile phones) and to make jewellery.

 Funds containing companies that extract commodities and invest in physical commodities: